KristineTabs/desAlgo-wbp/readme.md

 4. After installation, build and run the project using the commands:
     - **npm run build**
     - **npm run dev**
-    If the project does not automatically open in your browser, look for "[webpack-dev-server] Project is running at:
+    - If the project does not automatically open in your browser, look for "[webpack-dev-server] Project is running at:
      [webpack-dev-server] Loopback: http://localhost:____/"
     in your terminal and go to the specified link

      ![Alt text](/docs/docs-terminal.png)

+5. You can also visit the repository at https://github.com/jellyM0on/desAlgo-wbp to clone the repo and do steps 2-4 to run the project.

 ## Notes
 Not mobile-compatible yet